mreguant/mreguant.github.io/index.md

 ## Publications
-1. [Energy Transitions in Regulated Markets](https://mreguant.github.io/papers/energy_transitions_regulated_markets.pdf), with Gautam Gowrisankaran and Ashley Langer, *AER*.
+1. [Energy Transitions in Regulated Markets](https://mreguant.github.io/papers/energy_transitions_regulated_markets.pdf), with Gautam Gowrisankaran and Ashley Langer, *American Economic Review*.
 1. [The Price Impacts of Renewable Power: A Tale of Two Sources](https://mreguant.github.io/papers/wp2026-04.pdf), with David Brown, *International Journal of Industrial Organization*, forthcoming, 2026.
 1. [The role of industrial policy in the renewable energy sector](https://www.journals.uchicago.edu/doi/abs/10.1086/738542) with Todd D. Gerarden, Mar Reguant and Daniel Yi Xu. *Environmental and Energy Policy and the Economy*, Volume 7, January 2026, 97-148.
 1. [Measuring the Impact of Wind Power and Intermittency](https://mreguant.github.io/papers/Measuring_the_Impact_of_Wind_Power.pdf), with Claire Petersen and Lola Segura, *Energy Economics*, Volume 129, January 2024, 107200.